In addition to our indoor shooting during the winter season, there is usually the opportunity to sample archery outdoors on Sunday mornings.

 A Flask: Ok … its not the flask that’s important, its the Coffee or Tea or Soup in the flask.
 Honestly, you will look forward to that beverage break every 12 arrows!
 You might even be able to feel your fingers afterwards!
 Remember toilet facilities are now available at the sports hall Sunday mornings.

 So there you have it, shooting in the freezing cold isn’t impossible, its very doable.
 It just takes a little more preparation and a little more resolution on the archers part to get out of that warm bed.
 Don’t think just because its cold means you have to give up your archery that weekend unless its -28’C plus blizzard when even Finnish skiers wouldn’t leave the chalet!
 Lets be slightly sensible there Captain Oats!
-You just prepare a little more thoroughly … but it does help to be a bit mad. ;o)
+You just prepare a little more thoroughly … but it does help to be a bit mad and/or obsessed. ;o)

 (note: in winter 2013/14 our editor shot on his own, in sub zero temperatures, snow, freezing rain and howling gale for at least 2 hours every single Sunday he wasn’t competing!
 Admittedly he’s not right in the head .. but with the right clothing and attitude, archery is possible, even ‘fun’ in those conditions … if you like that sort of thing!)